Aramco extends bidding deadline for Jizan refinery

-KHOBAR, Saudi Arabia (Reuters) - State oil giant Saudi Aramco SDABO.UL has extended the deadline to bid for construction of a new refinery in Jizan by one month, industry sources said.
+KHOBAR, Saudi Arabia, Aug 2 (Reuters) - State oil giant Saudi Aramco has extended the deadline to bid for construction of a new refinery in Jizan by one month, industry sources said.

-The refinery in Jizan, an underdeveloped province bordering the kingdom’s southern neighbor Yemen will have a capacity of 400,000 barrels per day (bpd)
+The refinery in Jizan, an underdeveloped province bordering the kingdom’s southern neighbour Yemen will have a capacity of 400,000 barrels per day (bpd)

 Far from Saudi’s oilfields on the Gulf coast, the refinery is part of a crucial plan by Aramco, increasingly looking to expand its downstream activities, to raise its domestic refining output to 3.5 million bpd by 2016.